Pabz-10/Deep-Learning-Model-for-Ovarian-Cancer-Classification/README.md

 <a name="installation"></a>

 ## 2. Installation
-Copyy the commands be low to create a conda enviornemnt and install the dependencies
+Copy the commands be low to create a conda enviornemnt and install the dependencies
 ```bash
 git clone https://github.com/sfu-cmpt340/2025_1_project_04
 cd 2025_1_project_04